‘Days Of Our Lives’: The Ridiculous Way Scooter Recognized Nicole [Opinion]

 A post shared by Saavy Naturals (@saavynaturals) on

 At one point, Nicole walked away to get another drink.
 Scooter could have recognized her rear end or hips as she strolled out of the room.
 However, the writers decided with a scene that made no sense.
-How many women invite a cop and her sex addicted husband over, then get undressed in the living room because of a little spit up?
+How many women invite a cop and her sex-addicted husband over, then get undressed in the living room because of a little spit up?
 Not many, that’s for sure.
 They go into their bedroom or bathroom and close the door, then change clothes.
 It just seemed so out of place and bizarre, even for Nicole Walker.

 While we are on the subject of Nicole Walker, Days Of Our Lives fans are also upset about her storylines.
 In fact, in a recent issue of Soap Opera Digest, a viewer wrote to the editor about the situation.
 She called Nicole the “Cinderella” of soap operas because she can never be happy.
 Over the years, Arianne Zucker’s character has probably experienced more tragedy and heartbreak than many of the other Salem residents.
 With her leaving soon, can’t they just give her a happy ending, something that will make fans smile?
 Hopefully, she will get to keep her baby.
 However, love with Brady Black (Eric Martsolf) might not last.
 While Zucker is leaving the NBC soap opera, Martsolf has announced no plans to exit the show.
 The only way it would work is if both left or if Nicole were recast.